The Centre for Global Finance PhD Scholarship - OPEN

 - This scholarship is open to UK/EU applicants only

-- Applicants (new admissions, i.e. starting in September 2018) must meet the English language condition of their offer of admission to study at SOAS by 30 August 2018.
-If your offer is conditional on English, please arrange your English test and ensure you meet the English requirements as soon as possible.
+- Applicants (new admissions, i.e. starting in April 2019) must meet the English entry requirements to study at SOAS by 28 February 2019.
+If you have not met the English entry requirements yet, please arrange your English test and ensure you meet the requirements as soon as possible but no later than 28 February 2019.

 - Candidates will be assessed on academic merit by a Selection Panel consisting of the AXA Chair in Global Finance plus two academic members of the CGF and SFM.